District 1070 Youth Opportunities in Rotary Youth Exchange 2021

 Camps & Tours – Handicamps – Family to Family Exchange – Academic Year Exchange OR New Generations Service Exchange

-The Rotary Club who will be hosting you/sponsoring your exchange partner or organising your camp will know what they should be able to expect from any candidates visiting them.
-Please see each of the Opportunities detailed below: Camps, STEPs, NGSEs and LTEs….
-We hope one will be for YOU!
+You will join in the free Orientation Day (training) in our District on a Saturday in March, before the Easter Holiday.
+Attendance at this event is mandatory as it is across the world.
+Whether you are to do a STEP or if you plan to do a Camp…the Rotary Clubs who will be sponsoring you and hosting you and your exchange partner will know what they should be able to expect from the candidates visiting them.
+Please see each of the Opportunities detailed below: Camps, STEPs, LTEs…. and NGSEs We hope one will be for YOU!

 please read on….

 – a One way exchange without the requirement to host in Your own home

 Camps & Tours **: where a young person, aged 13-24, depending on the age range limits of the Camp they choose, joins others from other countries in another country, learning more about a n existing interest or increasing their awareness of another interest, while fostering a better understanding of people from other lands and cultures.
 Camps take place mainly between June-September.
 For personal info on CAMPS email :firstname.lastname@example.org

 ** Camps & Tours do not involve home hosting.